RazElbaz/Final-Project-Machine-Learning-Malicious-Video/README.md

 Damage in the video may be in 3 possible places: header, video data and end of file, therefore these will be part of our tests.

 ### Dataset
-warning!
-Some of the videos contain content that may harm your computer, download them in a virtual machine.
+** Warning! ** Some of the videos contain content that may harm your computer, download them in a virtual machine.

 Link to dataset: https://1drv.ms/u/s!ApgPVNBNwhrXgyPPPamaCsgf8H2u?e=9BrWyf